Format is as Important as Grammar

-When creating your remarkable work, you spent endless hours writing and rewriting, ensuring your spelling was correct, your subjects and verbs agreed, and that your work had a consistent voice.
+When creating your unique work, you spent endless hours writing and rewriting, ensuring your spelling was correct, your subjects and verbs agreed, and that your work had a consistent voice.
 Now, you should spend a little time making sure it is consistently formatted.

 In general, word processing programs provide two methods for formatting text and paragraphs: